MrPaulBrown/ibmvisualinsights/VIZipAndLoad/README.md

 The script iterates through the sub-directories of the target directory (passed on the command line) and automatically zips up the images (files with extension ".jpg") into a zip file for that sub-directory.
 It then creates an image group in VI for each sub-directory (using the sub-directory name as the image name) if that image group doesn't already exist.
 It then adds the associated zip file to the image group.

+# VILoadZips

+This script takes a directory of existing zip files and loads them to VI, creating image groups based on the filename of the zips (if required)

 ## Set-up

 Set up the environment and common libraries as per the general README.md